 For scams and urban legends, check snopes.com.
-But are grammar ploys getting you down, too?
+But what if grammar myths are getting you down?

 If you’re afraid to start a sentence with “but” or “because” or would rather get a root canal than split an infinitive, help is on the way.